Atatakaze/BuretteMotor/README.md

 - ### GUI_main.py ###

-   Run `GUI_main.py` to launch this program with GUI.
+   Run `GUI_main.py` to launch the wine-mixing program with GUI.

    ( `GUI_function.py` and `motor_function.py` are imported in `GUI_main.py` )